norapatches/ianthine/README.md

     Tilesets and Maps made with Tiled 1.11.0

 ## Project Description
 'Stickman' is a simple 2D platformer video game, where the player controls a stick figure.
 The game has an overworld stage and several individual level stages.
 The player unlocks access to new levels on the overworld as progressing with finishing prior ones.
+The level stages have checkpoints where the player can respawn.
+The game has a pause screen both on the overworld and the level stages where the player can exit the game or resume gameplay.

 ### Overworld
 There are Nodes and Paths on the Overworld that represent level stages and the progression between them.
 A new path only becomes available to traverse if a previous level stage has been finished.